 In early labor, you are still feeling pretty normal.
 This is a great time to keep a record of all the events that happened up until this point.
 It will be something beautiful that your baby can look back on!

 During this time, I found myself praying for my birth and the safety of my baby girl.
 This time was great for connecting with God.
-You can recite Bible Verse or simply pray to God.
+You can recite Bible Verses or simply pray to God.

 Things to do During Active Labor + Transition